michelangelorossi/michelangelorossi.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at Télécom Paris, CREST, Institut Polytechnique de Paris.
-I am also a CESifo Research Network Affiliate.
+Incoming Associate Professor (without tenure), HEC Paris — July 2025 Currently Assistant Professor at Télécom Paris, CREST, Institut Polytechnique de Paris.
+CESifo Research Network Affiliate.

-I work primarily on Digitization, Quantitative Marketing, and Competition Policy.
+I am an economist working at the intersection of industrial organization, quantitative marketing, and digital economics.
+My research focuses on platform design, online reputation systems, and competition policy.

-I co-organize the <a href="https://sites.google.com/view/parisdigitaleconomics/">Paris Seminar Series</a> on Digital Economics and the <a href="https://sites.google.com/view/j-des/home/">joint Digital Economics Seminar</a>.
+I am one of the organizers of the <a href="https://www.digitaleconomics-paris.fr/conference-2025">Paris Digital Economics Conference</a>, an annual event that brings together researchers and policymakers working on the economics of digital platforms and technology markets.

 Contacts